-6 As set out in the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)
+&lt;sup>6 As set out in the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies 2nd Edition (2024)

-BSc (Hons) Psychology and Counselling (INTERNAL COURSE CODE REQUIRED)
+BSc (Hons) Psychology and Counselling (IMDPSY/IPSYACOU23)

-Information for 2024-25 Version 1 (September 2023)
+Information for 2025-26 Version 1.1 (December 2024)

-7 and the QAA Subject Benchmark for Psychology (2019)
+&lt;sup>7 and the QAA Subject Benchmark for Psychology (2023)

-i To reason scientifically, understand the role of evidence and make critical judgements about arguments in psychology ii To adopt multiple perspectives and systematically analyse the relationships between them iii To detect meaningful patterns in behaviour and evaluate their significance iv To recognise the subjective and variable nature of individual experience V To pose, operationalise and critique research questions vi To demonstrate substantial competence in research skills through practical activities vii To reason analytically and demonstrate competence in a range of quantitative and qualitative methods viii To competently initiate, design, conduct and report on an empirically-based research project under appropriate supervision, and recognise its theoretical, practical and methodological implications and limitations ix To be aware of ethical principles and approval procedures and demonstrate these in relation to personal study, particularly with regard to the research project, and be aware of the ethical context of psychology as a discipline 6.5 Gei neric Skills İ To communicate effectively.
+i To reason scientifically, understand the role of evidence and make critical judgements about arguments in psychology ii To adopt multiple perspectives and systematically analyse the relationships between them iii To detect meaningful patterns in behaviour and evaluate their significance iv To recognise the subjective and variable nature of individual experience V To pose, operationalise and critique research questions vi To demonstrate substantial competence in research skills through practical activities vii To reason analytically and demonstrate competence in a range of quantitative and qualitative methods viii To competently initiate, design, conduct and report on an empirically-based research project under appropriate supervision, and recognise its theoretical, practical and methodological implications and limitations ix To be aware of ethical principles and approval procedures and demonstrate these in relation to personal study, particularly with regard to the research project, and be aware of the ethical context of psychology as a discipline 6.5 Gei neric Skills i To communicate effectively.
 Effective communication involves developing a cogent argument supported by relevant evidence and being sensitive to the needs and expectations of an audience.
 This is accomplished through specific demands to write both essays and scientific reports, and through experience in making oral presentations to groups ii To demonstrate numerical reasoning skills iii To be computer literate, displaying at the very least skill in the use of word processing, databases and analytic software packages iv To retrieve and organise information effectively.
 Psychology graduates are familiar with collecting and organising stored information found in library books and journal collections, and online, critically evaluating primary and secondary sources V To recognise what is required for effective teamwork and articulate their own strengths and weaknesses in this regard.
 The complexity of the factors that shape behaviour and social interaction will be familiar to psychology graduates and will make them more aware of the basis of successful and problematic interpersonal relationships vi To take responsibility for their own learning and skill development; this will include effective personal planning, self-reflection and project management skills, so they become more independent and pragmatic as learners

-Outcome Counselling Learning outcome Number Knowledge and understanding 1 Apply knowledge and understanding of a range of theoretical approaches in counselling and psychotherapy 2 Demonstrate an enhanced application of the fundamental principles of both the phenomenological and scientific method and the application in counselling.
+Outcome Number Counselling Learning outcome Knowledge and understanding 1 Apply knowledge and understanding of a range of theoretical approaches in counselling and psychotherapy 2 Demonstrate an enhanced application of the fundamental principles of both the phenomenological and scientific method and the application in counselling.
 3 Foster a critical understanding of the role and impact of individual differences in psychological functioning and human behaviour.
+Sc (Hons) Psychology and Counselling (IMDPSY/IPSYACOU23) Page 3 of 6